railsnoob/self-driving-car/writeup.md

 6. Using the centroid and weighted slope for both left and right lines, I calculated the intersection of this line with the top of the clipped regoin and the bottom of the image.
 7. Using these two intersection points I drew 2 lines for left and right annontations.

-This image shows the combination of all the different transforms for the test_images:
+This image shows the combination of all the different transforms:
 1. The Canny edges are white,
 1. the clipped area is in green
 2. the detected lines are blue
 3. the final drawn lines are in red

-![alt text][./ShowAllTransforms.png]
+![alt text][image1]

 ###2.
 Identify potential shortcomings with your current pipeline